TwoGuysFromKabul/xenqtt/README.txt

 when running XenQTT applications.
 The versioned JAR is better suited when using it as a dependency in another application.

+0.9.4
+	Fixed bug that can cause an AsyncClientListener callback to be called with a null message when multiple acks are received for a message.

 0.9.3
 	Fixed bug in latency stats collection
 	Fixed issue where log4j was required when using the APIs.
 Now logging is disabled in log4j is not found.